Advertisement

 2. Enhance your aerobic capacity

 Aerobic capacity, which is a person’s ability to use oxygen during exercise, declines with age, even starting as early as the second and third decades.
 However, recent studies have shown that people who start with higher aerobic capacity and who maintain physical activity throughout life manage to have greater physical fitness at all points of the ageing process.
+Very active people can have aerobic capacities that are equivalent to or better than those of less active people who are 20 years younger.

 3. Get flexible

-There are some changes, sadly, that happen to your muscles and joints as you age that can’t be avoided: the water content of your tendons reduces making them stiffer; cartilage degenerates; the synovial fluid content of the joints is reduced making them stiffer; and ligaments shorten and lose some flexibility.
+There are some changes that happen to your muscles and joints as you age that can’t be avoided: the water content of your tendons reduces making them stiffer; cartilage degenerates; the synovial fluid content of the joints is reduced making them stiffer; and ligaments shorten and lose some flexibility.
 However, even in the young, inactivity results in stiffness in joints and reduced flexibility, so it’s not all age-related.

 The good news is that keeping up a regular stretching programme to keep your muscles from becoming shortened will allow greater range of motion around your joints.
 It will also ensure that your joints are lubricated regularly, which will help the joint move more easily.
 Exercises such as yoga, pilates and tai chi will also help to keep you flexible.
 They will also help you to maintain your agility and balance, which can reduce the chance of you having a fall later in life.